// I may earn money from the companies mentioned in this post. //

 Quiz Show Time!

 Most staff at the hospital will be lovely and patient and kind to you.

 Some will insist on trying to make you feel like a huge idiot and a terrible parent by asking you increasingly harder questions about babies and childcare until you get one wrong and then they will smirk at you like you’re a dumb ass.

 They are assholes.

 I Have A Baby – Now What?

 And the biggest thing no one tells you about postpartum is after you leave the hospital with you new baby… and have no fucking what you’re supposed to do.

 You will probably spend a lot of time staring at each other thinking, “what now”?
-The answer?
-Do whatever you need to in order to make it through each day.
-Just survive, man.

 What was something that surprised you during your postpartum experience?